Hungary Davis Cup team: Recent years (1997–2017)

 avoided relegation against Macedonia from Europe/Africa Group II.
 In 2011 the team advanced to the play-off of Europe/Africa Group II after two successful ties against Cyprus and Belarus before failing to be promoted against Great Britain led by Andy Murray in singles and Fleming–Hutchins in doubles.
 In 2012 they were eliminated in the second round by Latvia who reversed the match after being 2–0 down with back to back victories by Ernest Gulbis and Andis Juška in doubles and in both singles in the second and third day.
-On 7 April 2013 Hungary relegated to Europe Zone Group III, after they defeated by Luxembourg.
-In 2017, Hungary returned to the world group by upsetting a strong Russian team 3–1, thus ending their 20 years absence in the top tier.
+On 7 April 2013, Hungary was relegated to Europe Zone Group III, after they were defeated by Luxembourg.
+In 2017, Hungary returned to the world group by upsetting a strong Russian team 3–1, thus ending their 20-year absence in the top tier.